Starson v Swayze: Critique

-McLachlin CJ focussed on the delusions (such as that Pierre Trudeau was killed by aliens), where Major’s majority did not.
+McLachlin CJ focussed on the patient's delusions, where Major’s majority did not.

 Both McLachlin and Major agree that the issue is not a “best interests of the patient” standard.

 She felt, however, that the patient may be able to understand the general nature of the illness but cannot recognize that he has the illness.
 This means that the patient cannot appreciate the benefits of the treatment or the need for treatment.

 Commentary

 The majority may have accurately surmised from the following language of the Board: “it viewed with great sadness the current situation of the patient […] his life has been devastated by his mental disorder.”